Online Application Introduction

 If you are a first-time user of our online application, you will need to create an individual password-protected account using your email address.
 Returning users should use the email account and password that was previously registered.
 Your online account retains any grant summary form in progress and those previously submitted.
 There are different links depending if you are a first-time user or a returning user.

 Creating a New Online Account – An online log-in window will appear and ask for your email address and then you will create a password.
 Log in as “I am a new online applicant.”
 The system will automatically create a grant summary form for you to complete online.
-You will need to have the organization’s Tax ID number issued by the Internal Revenue Service.
+You will need your organization’s Tax ID number issued by the Internal Revenue Service.

 Returning to Application in Progress – Log in as “I am a returning online applicant” using your email address and password.
 This link will take returning users to their existing applications.
 Again, the account shows any grant summary form in progress and those already submitted for reference.